xperimex/xperimex.github.io/_posts/2025-09-02-prime-number-theorem.md

 ### A Quick Application of the Prime Number Theorem

 To round things off, here's a quick application of the PNT.
 While it is nonetheless an interesting and key result about the behavior and distribution of primes, the PNT is not just a novelty and can be used to give bounds on other prime related problems.
-In particular because it tells us that the average gap of primes around $n$ is $\log n$, they occur just frequently enough for their harmonic style sum to grow logarithmically slower, and so still diverge.
+In particular because it tells us that the average gap of primes around $n$ is $\log n$, they occur just frequently enough for their harmonic style sum to grow logarithmically slower than the typical harmonic sum, and so still diverge.

 **Proposition:** $\sum_{p \textrm{ prime}} \frac{1}{p}$ diverges.